Jerome Pampellone

-Jerome Mandela Joseph-Pampellone (born 12 July 1996) is an English born, New Zealand raised professional boxer.
-He participated in the 2019 AIBA World Boxing Championships as an amateur and won three New Zealand national elite championships between 2018 and 2020.
+Jerome Mandela Joseph-Pampellone (born 12 July 1996) is an English-born, New Zealand raised professional boxer.
+He participated in the 2019 AIBA World Boxing Championships as an amateur and won three New Zealand national elite championships from 2018 till 2020.
 Pampellone narrowly missed qualifying for the 2020 Summer Olympics after failing to place at the Olympic Qualification Tournament for 2020 in Asia and Oceania.

 In his professional career, he is a New Zealand National Cruiserweight champion and a two division IBF Australasian champion, holding titles in the Cruiserweight and Light Heavyweight division.
 In 2025 he became an Interim WBA World title challenger when he fought Albert Ramirez for the title.

 Early life

 Pampellone was born in London.
 He moved to New Zealand with his family at the age of 10.
-Pampellone also attended Kelston Boys High School, known to have produced many sporting greats.
+Pampellone attended Kelston Boys High School, known to have produced many sporting greats.
 Pampellone is of Trinidad descent.

 Amateur career

 Debut, New Zealand National Championship (2016–2018)

 Pampellone began his boxing career as a corporate boxer before going into amateur boxing.
-He competed in his first national championship in 2017, however, lost in the preliminary rounds.
+He competed in his first national championship in 2017, when he lost in the preliminary rounds.
 At the 2018 New Zealand National Championships, Pampellone went on to fight the winner of the 2017 championships Sunny Teki-Clark in the finals.
-Pampellone won the fight by Unanimous Decision.
+Pampellone won the fight by unanimous decision.